Red Ghost (character): Fictional character biography

 Ivan Kragoff was born in Leningrad, in what was at the time the Soviet Union.
 Before becoming the Red Ghost, he was a Soviet scientist bent on beating the Americans to the Moon and claiming it for the Communist empire.
-He assembled a crew of three trained primates — Mikhlo the gorilla, Igor the baboon, and Peotr the orangutan — which he subjected to specialized training regimens.
+He assembled a crew of three trained primates — Mikhlo the gorilla, Igor the baboon, and Peotor the orangutan — which he subjected to specialized training regimens.

 Kragoff knew of the Fantastic Four's history, and deliberately designed his rocket to give his crew superpowers via cosmic rays.
-Kragoff gained the ability to become intangible and invisible, Mikhlo became superhumanly strong and durable, Igor gained the ability to shapeshift and could transform into nearly anything, and Peotr gained the ability to attract and repulse objects.
+Kragoff gained the ability to become intangible and invisible, Mikhlo became superhumanly strong and durable, Igor gained the ability to shapeshift and could transform into nearly anything, and Peotor gained the ability to attract and repulse objects.

-The Red Ghost and his Super-Apes, as he called them, battled the Fantastic Four soon after gaining their powers, first meeting the Thing.
-Red Ghost encountered Uatu the Watcher during this fight, who said he would bring the two warring groups together in a fight for supremacy over the Moon.
-The Red Ghost and his apes first defeated the Four and kidnapped the Invisible Girl.
-But he was defeated by the Fantastic Four and left on the Moon when the apes rebelled against him after the Invisible Girl deactivated a force field, allowing them access to the food the Red Ghost kept from them.
-Mikhlo then broke down the metal door, freeing the Invisible Girl.
-The Red Ghost got into the Watcher's base hoping to use his secrets, but was unable to understand the technology, and was thrown from the area by the Watcher.
-The Fantastic Four then used a paralyzing ray to stop him.
+The Red Ghost and his Super-Apes, as he called them, battle the Fantastic Four soon after gaining powers, first meeting the Thing.
+Red Ghost encounters Uatu, who said he would bring the two warring groups together in a fight for supremacy over the Moon.
+The Red Ghost and his apes first defeat the Four and kidnap the Invisible Girl.
+However, the Super-Apes rebel against their master after the Invisible Girl deactivated a force field, allowing them access to the food the Red Ghost kept from them.
+Mikhlo then breaks down the metal door, freeing the Invisible Girl.
+The Red Ghost gets into Uatu's base, hoping to use his secrets, but is unable to understand the technology and is thrown out by the Watcher.

-With his Super-Apes, he later again battled the Fantastic Four on the Moon, and again encountered the Watcher.
-Kragoff was accidentally teleported to Earth by the Watcher's matter transporter.
-The Red Ghost was expelled from the Communist Party and his Super-Apes were impounded.
-He allied with the Mole Man who was trying to use an earthquake machine to attack the surface world, and battled the Avengers, but was defeated.
-Back with the Super-Apes again, Kragoff appeared among the villains assembled by Doctor Doom to destroy the Fantastic Four.
-Kragoff eventually lost his original powers.
-He allied with the Unicorn to steal Iron Man's cosmic-ray intensifier, which he used to gain the new superhuman power of a mist-like form and to give powers to his new trained apes, Alpha and Beta.
-He battled Iron Man and the Unicorn, but was defeated by Alpha and Beta, who turned against him.
-He later formed an alliance with Attuma and battled the Defenders, but was defeated.